 NASSHP – “A Systems Biology View of Magnesium and Hypertension in Pregnancy.”
 Presented at Biennial meeting of the North American Society for the Study of Hypertension in Pregnancy.
 Kiawah Island Resort, SC, Sept.
 7-9, 2012.

 Recent Research on Plants by Dr. Job

 The study of plants offers interesting parallels to the study of animals.
 Many of the systems are similar if not identical with respect to the biochemistry, regulatory mechanisms and genomics.
 Thus for example the plant Arabidopsis thaliana has a very well characterized and annotated genome yet it is smaller (fewer base pairs) than the human genome and more tractable to modification and analysis.
 Other plants are also well characterized with respect to genes and proteins.
 Plant hormones may have parallels as well.
-For example auxin (indoleacetic acid) regulates growth in plants which may be similar in function to growth hormones in the mammal.
+For example auxin (indole-3-acetic acid or IAA) regulates growth in plants which may be similar in function to growth hormones in the mammal.
 Conducting research on plants is also easier and more economical than doing animal studies.

 For these reasons among others, we have initiated some research on different plant species in part as a preliminary discovery platform that could be carried over into mammalian and human application.
 The following papers report our recent findings on the sub-tropical plant reputedly offering many health benefits, the Moringa oleifera.

 D. D. "Moringa as a Source of Minerals?
 A Comparison with Corn and